akc3n/akc3n.page/content/posts/usbdevice-errors.md

 ### Solution

-- Reboot the installer phone or use a different device or PC.
+- Reboot the installer phone _**or use a different device or PC**_.
-- Reboot the installee phone back into the bootloader.
+- Reboot the installee phone back into the bootloader interface